-Off-campus Courses
+Off-Campus Courses

 Off-campus courses are scheduled in off-campus locations according to expressed need in a particular area and instructor availability.
 The director of continuing education schedules these courses.
-For staff ministry certification and synod certification, the director consults with the director of staff ministry and/or the director of synod certification.
-The scheduling of these three-credit extension courses is varied to accommodate the instructor and participants.
-These may be scheduled for one evening a week over an extended period of time, or as intensive weekend modules, or as a very intensive week-long course.
+For staff ministry certification and teacher ministry certification, the director consults with the director of staff ministry and/or the director of teacher ministry certification.
+The scheduling of these 3-credit extension courses is varied to accommodate the instructor and participants.
+Courses may be scheduled for one evening a week over an extended period of time, or as intensive weekend modules, or as a very intensive week-long course.

-For scheduling of other courses, the director consults with parish school coordinators and teacher conference personnel.
+For scheduling of other courses, the director consults with parish school coordinators and teachers conference personnel.